 - God will get what he deserves.

-He will get his honor in Sabbath rest, his offerings of sacrifice and his glory; one way or another, he will get all he deserves.
+He will get his honor, his offerings of sacrifice and his glory; one way or another, he will get all he deserves.
 You can slow down and trust him fully in your rest, or he will allow you to work yourself to the point that you must rest, and that kind of exhaustion comes with collected interest.
 You can withhold your offerings from him, and he will receive it from you in other ways.
-You can neglect giving him glory, and he will orchestrate events and circumstances to bring glory to himself by whatever means he chooses.
+You can neglect giving him glory, and he will still orchestrate events and circumstances to bring glory to himself by whatever means he chooses.
 Give, trust and worship by faith, not force (Psalm 100:1-5).

 - Learn to wait.